lus-terry/webshop/README.md

    `npm audit fix`

-5) Navigate to server using this command:
+5) Navigate to the server using this command:
    `cd server`

    and run it:
    `npm start`

-6) Open new terminal and navigate to client using this command:
+6) Open new terminal and navigate to the client using this command:
    `cd client`

    then: